 - Service Battery – The battery is no longer functioning normally.
 There is a possibility that you may not notice a change in its behavior because of the lesser number of charges that it holds.
 When this happens, bring your battery for servicing.

-Based on a press release from Apple, MacBooks maintain 80% of its original capacity after 1,000 charge cycles.
-In order to check and monitor your current count, hold the “Option” key then click the “Apple” icon.
+Based on Apple’s press release, MacBooks maintain 80% of its original capacity after 1,000 charge cycles.
+To check and monitor your current count, hold the “Option” key, then click the “Apple” icon.
 Afterward, go to System Report then Power on the left panel.
 That’s where you will see the Cycle Count under Health Information.

 Energy Saver Preferences

 Truth be told – MacBooks can be a power glutton.
 Good thing, rationing this can be done using simple commands.
 To do this, go to the Energy Saver section of your computer.

 Once you have found the Energy Saver function, click Apple + System Preferences + Energy Saver.
 Turn on the Automatic graphics switching.
 Select Put the hard disks(s) to sleep when possible as well.
 If you are not connected to a network, you can turn off the Wake for network access to spare more energy and power.
 These little tweaks help you redeem your dying battery’s life to some extent.

 Some applications continue to consume system resources even if you do not use them.
 That will greatly affect the performance of your MacBook, as well as its battery life.
 This only shows the importance of closing programs once you are done with them.
 You can do this by choosing the Command and Q keys all at the same time.
 If this doesn’t work for you, you can go to the top menu bar and select the Quit option.
 You can also have an idea of the energy an application eats up.
 Monitor this by opening the Activity Monitor then Energy tab.